nicktodd/nodejs-course/README.md

 ---

 *Transform your development skills with professional training from industry experts.
-Join thousands of developers who have advanced their careers through Watchelm's comprehensive training programs.*
+Join thousands of developers who have advanced their careers through comprehensive training programs delivered by our partner companies including KPL, Neueda, and Watchelm.*